-For information regarding LUPC processes, rules and forms, see:

-(1) LUPC website: http://grvnc.org/LUPC?PHPSESSID=acf95b806a5cf172132083d5c6254e44

-(2) DONE website: http://www.lacityneighborhoods.com/page2.cfm?doc=home

-(3) City of Los Angeles Code of Ethics: http://www.lacity.org/ita/urldoc2540.pdf

-Any member of the Board of Officers of the VNC who has a financial or material pecuniary interest in an item, as defined by State, Federal or local laws, shall recuse themselves from voting on any item in question.*
+Any member of the Board of Officers of the VNC who has a financial or material pecuniary interest in an item, as defined by State, Federal or local laws, shall recuse themselves from voting on any item in question.

-* This standing rule seems superfluous since it either duplicates or contradicts pre-emptive State, Federal or local laws including the above-referenced City of Los Angeles Code of Ethics.
-This comment also seems relevant to item 15 of the above Code of Civility.

-Any Board member who has not received a certificate of completion for the mandated ethics training within 55 days of taking office, whether by appointment or election, will be prohibited from voting on any land use issues or financial expenditures of any city funds effective November 17, 2009.
+Board members must receive a certificate of completion for the mandated ethics training within 55 days of taking office, whether by appointment or election, or will be prohibited from voting on any land use issues or financial expenditures of any city funds.
+This Standing Rule shall also apply to all members of the Budget and Land Use and Planning Committees effective August 1, 2013.Adopted 091117

-Adopted 091117